Liposuction Surgery Cost and Procedure Guide

 Liposuction is not a good way to lose weight.

-In fact, fat removal is limited to 3 litres per liposuction surgery in the UK.
+In fact, fat removal is often limited to 3 litres per liposuction surgery in the UK.
 The likelihood of complications developing increases when fat removal is greater than 3 litres.
 Too much fat removal at once also increases the chance the patient will be left with sagging skin.
 This is because the skin cannot usually shrink to fit the area after a large amount of fat removal.

 If the patient's goal is to lose weight, they may be a much better candidate for true weight loss surgery like gastric band surgery rather than liposuction.

 Lipodystrophy is a rare condition characterised by the body distributing fat abnormally and other physical changes.
-Certain areas of the body may have a build of fatty tissue and other parts may not have enough.
+Certain areas of the body may have a build of fatty tissue, and other parts may not have enough.
 The condition can be genetic, but this is extremely rare.
-IT is more often an acquired disorder, including a symptom of HIV infection and as a side effect of medication, particularly antiretrovirals.
+It is more often an acquired disorder, including a symptom of HIV infection and as a side effect of medication, particularly antiretrovirals.
 In many cases, the cause is unknown.
 Liposuction can be an effective way to help remove a build-up of fat in unwanted areas.

 Can liposuction be combined with any other plastic surgery procedures?